The time has come

 and writing three books

-not getting ready to give me the hook.
+not planning on giving me the hook.

 but it’s gone by too fast

 will help make it last